cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 ### Configuring the Manager Settings

-After you install Cloudify Manager, you can change the settings used by the installation and not reinstall the Cloudify components.
-The configure command accepts the same CLI settings as the install command, and it reads the config.yaml file for additional settings.
+After you install Cloudify Manager, you can change the settings used by the installation without reinstalling the Cloudify components.
+The configure command accepts the same CLI inputs as the install command, and it reads the same config.yaml file for additional settings.

 * To change installation settings:
 1. To change the configuration settings, edit the [config.yaml file]({{< relref "installation/installing-manager.md#additional-cloudify-manager-settings" >}}).